-Miriam: I am clear that neurofeedback is not a quick fix but rather a powerful tool for a family or individual to reach their goals.
+Trainer: I am clear that neurofeedback is not a quick fix but rather a powerful tool for a family or individual to reach their goals.
 I believe that the keys to successful brain training for the long term are:

 - adopting a broad perspective emotional issues,

 - careful involvement of the extended family when appropriate, and

 - commitment to the process, including regularity with the neurofeedback sessions

 What are the biggest stressors you notice impacting your Neurofeedback clients?

 Trainer: My clients often have young children or teenagers and they want to give their children the best chance they can in life.
 But marital conflict, infidelity, and the stress and worries of parenting often times get in the way.
 Many of them have had marriage counseling or parent coaching that hasn’t quite made sense to them in application.
 Many of them are looking for a different perspective and more powerful tools to help them find their way through the challenges more effectively.